hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ## Resource Dependancies

-In this section, we're going to learn more about resource dependencies and how to use resource parameters to share information about one resource with other resources.
+Most resources work with other parts of your infrastructure, either by being dependent on other resources to function, such as an instance requiring a virtual network, or use resource parameters to share information about one resource with other resources.

 Real-world infrastructure has a diverse set of resources and resource types.
 Terraform configurations can contain multiple resources, multiple resource types, and these types can even span multiple providers.

-On this page, we'll show a basic example of how to configure multiple resources and how to reference the attributes of other resources to configure other resources.
+On this page, we'll show a basic example of how to configure multiple resources and how to use resource attributes to configure other resources.

-If you've been following this guide, you destroyed your resources in the last step, and so `terraform show` will show no resources:
+If you've been following this track, you destroyed your resources in the last guide, and so `terraform show` will show no resources.

 ```bash
 terraform show
 ```

-Go ahead and recreate your network and instance by running `terraform apply`:
+ Now recreate your network and instance by running `terraform apply`.

 ```bash
 terraform apply